dell/terraform-provider-powerflex/docs/data-sources/device.md

 page_title: "powerflex_device Data Source - powerflex"
 subcategory: ""
 description: |-
-  This datasource can be used to fetch information related to devices from a PowerFlex array.
+  This datasource is used to query the existing device from PowerFlex array.
+The information fetched from this datasource can be used for getting the details / for further processing in resource block.
 ---

 # powerflex_device (Data Source)

-This datasource can be used to fetch information related to devices from a PowerFlex array.
+This datasource is used to query the existing device from PowerFlex array.
+The information fetched from this datasource can be used for getting the details / for further processing in resource block.

 ## Example Usage